docker/docs/content/guides/walkthroughs/multi-container-apps.md

 ## Step 3: Run the application

 To run the multi-container application, open a terminal and run the following commands.
-Replace `/path/to/multi-container-app/` with the path to your applications directory.
+Replace `/path/to/multi-container-app/` with the path to your application's directory.

 {{< include "open-terminal.md" >}}